MetaCenterCloudPuppet/cesnet-site_hadoop/README.markdown

 ####`accounting_enable`

-Installs MySQL/MariaDB on the primary master node and enables accouting and bookkeeping.
+Installs MySQL/MariaDB on the primary master node and enables accounting and bookkeeping.
 Default: true.

 See [site\_hadoop::accounting](#class-accounting) and [site\_hadoop::bookkeeping](#class-bookkeeping)